Captain America #217-221

 After fighting his way through the goons, he encounters a General Dekker.
 It's someone that he's met before, but he doesn't remember the details due to an unexplained explosion.
 Dekker has created a giant Captain America robot.

 I originally read issue #218 without owning the surrounding issues.
-And in my original review i wrote this:
+And in my original review i wrote this (but i didn't really believe it):

 I'm not sure where they're going with this.
 It seems like they're suggesting that Cap had been dethawed from the ice sometime in between the fight with Baron Zemo and then was subsequently refrozen.
 That would be a bad move.